Yellow-breasted flowerpecker: Description

 The yellow-breasted flowerpecker has an olive green back, a bright neon orange patch on the top of its head, and a yellow underbelly with black streaks located on the sides.
 The iris is red, and the throat contains brushes of white.
 The legs are gray and anisodactyl.
 Both males and females of this species share a similar look with the female having slight differences in coloration.
 The male yellow-breasted flowerpecker ranges from 7.5 to 11.8 inches, while the female yellow-breasted flowerpecker ranges from 7.8 to 7.9 inches.
 The chirps of this bird are high pitched.
-The average lifespan of this bird’s life is 2.4 years.
+The average lifespan of this bird is 2.4 years.

-Habitat and Distribution
+Distribution and habitat

 The yellow-breasted flowerpecker is found in the subtropical forest habitat.
 The yellow-breasted flowerpecker forages in the middle and upper levels of lowland and foothill forest and forest edge.
 This species presence has a broad range that expands across southern Asia.
 This bird is native to Brunei Darussalam, Indonesia, Malaysia, Myanmar, and Thailand.
 This species is now considered extinct in Singapore.
 The yellow-breasted flowerpecker is not a migrant bird and maintains residence in the terrestrial system.

-Ecology
+Behaviou and ecology

-Diet
+Food and feeding

 The diet of the yellow-breasted flowerpecker contains mainly fruit, nectar, and pollen.
 Their diet includes: